stefano5/Backward_Value_Iteration/README.md

 We are already arrived
 A --> F --> C --> D with total cost 4
 ```
-The second one return a vector<Node> thah will be printed in the main function as following:
+The second one return a vector<Node> that will be printed in the main function as following:

 ```
 We are already arrived